- Faculty / Staff

 Mapping Network Shares - Information on how to connect to department storage shares.
 Your personal storage share will be automatically mapped when logging into the remote services server.

-Adobe Products on Remote Services - Information on the availability of Adobe products on Remote Services desktops and alternatives provided for PDF viewing.
+Adobe Products on Virtual Desktops - Information on the availability of Adobe products on Remote Services virtual desktops and alternatives provided for PDF viewing.

 Communication and Collaboration